zdzw-eu/Welding-Process-Inspector/docs/README.md

 2. **Enables implementation of AI-based quality assurance algorithms**: Both the HW and the SW are designed to implement quality control algorithms, feeding them with real-time processs data.

-3. **Early detection of defects**: time and scrap reduction in rework tasks.
+3. **Early detection of defects**: Time and scrap reduction in rework tasks.
 The monitoring system can be used to acquire welding data.
 These data is susceptible to be used to elaborate a data model of the welding process that should be able to detect when the welding process is out of the optimal parameters window and, therefore, return the probability of defects appearing in time real.

 4. **Flexibility**: The monitoring system covers a great variety of sensors and communication protocols (e.g., TCP/IP or Profibus).